u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

 embeddable website widget.
 This code can be added to a website to provide access to a live chat window.

-The live chat widget can be added to websites created through Odoo by navigating to the :menuselection:`Website --> Configuration --> Settings`.
+The live chat widget can be added to websites created through Thrive Bureau ERP by navigating to the :menuselection:`Website --> Configuration --> Settings`.
 Then scroll to the :guilabel:`Livechat` section, and select the channel to add to the site.
 Click :guilabel:`Save` to apply.